fr0gsite/doc/rules/rules.md

 5. Vandalism or spamming.
 Repost of content in short intervals.
 6. Planning or executing of violence.
-7. Sharing of pictures or videos if affected/shown people forbidden it.
+7. Sharing of pictures or videos if affected/shown people publicly forbidden it.
 8. Reveal anonymity of individuals without their consent.
-9. Violation of the minimum quality standard of the content, found [here](/rules/content-quality/).
+9. Violation of the minimum [quality standards for the content](/rules/content-quality/) or misleading thumbnail.
-10. No offense to religious beliefs.
-Criticism is allowed.
-11. [sfw, nsfw and nsfl](/rules/filter/) content must be marked accordingly for uploads.
-Violation of this rule will be punished, but does not result in permanent exclusion.
+10. [sfw, nsfw and nsfl](/rules/filter/) content must be marked accordingly for uploads.

-**All words and terms are allowed on the platform.**
+**All words and terms are allowed on the platform.
+No one can be punished for using a word**

 If you want to know how the reporting process works [look here](/archtitecture/report).